lennard134/TicketToRideLAMAS/index.md

 be used as any of the colours.

 In the original game, there are three different kinds of connections.
-Regular connections between cities, ferry connections and tunnel connections.
-For claiming (i.e. placing trains on a connection) a regular connection requires a number of train cards of a particular colour.
+Regular connections between cities, ferry connections , and tunnel connections.
+For claiming (i.e. placing trains on a connection) a regular connection requires several train cards of a particular colour.
 The ferry connection requires regular cards combined with a minimum number of jokers The tunnel connection is a bit more complex, for a tunnel of length 2 and colour green, an agent would have to draw 3 new cards (this number does not depend on the length of the tunnel connection), and the number of cards that matches,